Read-The-Question/rtq-review/src/pages/md/papers/the-perse-school--11-plus--maths--9999--specimen-paper-1.md

 <div class='workings'>
 <div class='working'>

-The total $7$ was not present in the dominoes so it never came up.
+The total of $7$ is not present on any of the dominoes.

 </div>
 </div>
 <div class='answers'>
 <div class='answer'>

-The total $7$ was not present in the dominoes so it never came up.
+The total of $7$ is not present on any of the dominoes.

 </div>
 </div>